Sexually active young people, managing

 Confidentiality

 Young people under the age of 16 have the same right to confidentiality as adult i.e. personal information should not be disclosed without consent.
-Any decision surrounding information sharing is therefore dependent on an assessment of current or potential harm (to the young person and/ or others) and not on the basis of age.
+Any decision surrounding information sharing is, therefore, dependent on an assessment of current or potential harm to the young person and/ or others.

-The young person should be informed BEFORE they disclose information they wish to be kept confidential of how their personal information may be shared within the team and/ or other agencies.
+The young person should be informed how their personal information may be shared within the team and/ or other agencies BEFORE they disclose information they wish to be kept confidential.

 Where no such child protection concerns exist the confidentiality rights of the young person should be respected.